Tuesday, October 22, 2024

 -------AND Balko never even tried to control for those differences or to examine the alternative hypothesis that the difference in Black-White contacts with police or the criminal justice system isn't racist but, instead, is accounted for by the need to protect Black victims who are more often the victims of crimes.
 This obvious explanation would have occurred to Balko if he had any kind of good training in science, or could approach his studies objectively, or had ever worked in the criminal justice system...particularly as a patrol officer.
 He is a journalist, and journalism can be characterized, uncharitably, as the use of anecdotes instead of data.

 D. The studies Balko reviews are all studies showing Black-White differences in a wide variety of outcomes in the criminal justice system.
 Those differences are attributed to racism without any proof or evidence about the beliefs or attitudes toward Black Americans by police or people in the justice system.
 None.
 That is an example of the flaw of using correlational data to prove cause and effect.
 Those outcomes could be due to an untold number of different causes.
 Jumping to the conclusion that the "actual" cause is racism is not good science.
-It could be, definitely, but the jury is still out, scientifically.
+It could be the correct interpretation, definitely, but the jury is still out, scientifically.

 E. With the powerful a priori view among so many people that police are racist, we don't know how many studies were subject to the file-drawer problem (i.e., where studies that did not find racial differences were either not submitted to journals or were rejected by journals).